 Chat rooms are one of the most dangerous areas on the Internet for users to hang out in.

-Predators and traffickers posing as other children or friend to lean on use these chat rooms to befriend and groom our children in order to gain their confidence and reduce their inhibitions to send pictures, receive pictures, or meet in person.
+Predators and traffickers posing as other children or friend to lean on use these chat rooms to befriend and groom our kids in order to gain their confidence and reduce their inhibitions to send pictures, receive pictures, or meet in person.

 11. Meeting a Person They Met Online